 Roku fits in the same category as both Amazon and Apple TV but has a distinction when it comes to Kodi.
 While the two run different versions of established operating systems, Roku runs its own proprietary OS.

 So, in short, there is no way to install Kodi on Roku.
 There is a way to use Kodi on Roku, though.
 You’ll need a Windows PC and have screen mirroring enabled, but the process is pretty simple after that.
-Check out our guide for full instructions.
+Check out our guide for full instructions, as well as our Roku beginner’s guide, if you’re not familiar with the device.

 The XBMC Foundation has continued to port the application to different operating systems as time goes on.
 Nearly bases are covered now, but if your device doesn’t fit neatly into one category, you can find all of Kodi’s supported platforms and attempt to get it up on your device.